Peruz/icsd/paper/paper.md

 Although the large adoption of the method, very few codes are available.
-The `icsd` algorithm is part of the familly of mathematical minimisation problem and follow the same mechanism than other methods i.e. linerisation of the problem, least square optimisation.
+The `pyGeoCSD` algorithm is part of the familly of mathematical minimisation problem and follow the same mechanism than other methods i.e. linerisation of the problem, least square optimisation.
 For the mathematical formulation of the problem the reader must refer to @peruzzo_imaging_2020.
 Compare to classical inversion of ERT [@rubin_dc_2005], the current source inversion looks to minimize the measured voltage with Green functions (solution of for a user-defined grid of current sources distributed in the subsurface) with the inverted ERT values as a background initial resistivity.
 Also one additionnal constraints must be accounted for the conservation of the current (sum equal to 1).
 Authors used custum procedure to interpret ECI data, varying from simple qualitative analysis to classical.